kng/visionfive2-docker/README.md

 The directory mnt is bind-mounted to the container /mnt<br>
 When you run the scripts, the contents of the git pull and build etc will e in the mnt directory.<br>

+Enter the build environment with a command prompt with: `./shell.sh`

 build scripts available:
 `build_kernel.sh  build_opensbi.sh  build_spl.sh  build_u-boot.sh`